jeanbolvy/jean.bolvy.fr/README.md

 ---
 layout: page
-title: "About"
+title: "This is the title"
 subtitle: "This is a subtitle"
 feature-img: "assets/img/sample.png"
 permalink: /about/                   # Set a permalink your your page
 hide: true                           # Prevent the page title to appear in the navbar
 icon: "fa-search"                    # Will Display only the fontawesome icon (here: fa-search) and not the title